moleculerjs/moleculer/README-draft.md

 | `ctx.emit()` | `Function` | Emit an event, like `broker.emit` |

 # Logging
 In Services every modules have a custom logger instance.
-It is inherited from the broker logger instance, what you can set in options of broker.
+It is inherited from the broker logger instance and you can set in options of broker.
-Every modules add a prefix to the log messages, that you can identify the sender of message.
+Every modules add a prefix to the log messages.
+Using that prefix you can identify the sender of message.

 ```js
 let { ServiceBroker } = require("moleculer");